nataligracia/python_packages/README.md

-# python_packages
+# python_polls.banks
-Repository of python packages that create tables for financial records and vote count data.
+Repository of python scripts that create tables for financial records and vote count data.